ujjwal-bansal/ujjwal-bansal.github.io/README.md

-# Welcome to Ujjwal's Website!
+# Welcome to my Website!

-###
-A portfolio website to show off my projects
+### You'll a curated list of my data analysis projects here.
+Data Project 1
+Data Project 2
+Data Project 3

+### These are some other projects I've been working on.
+Project 1
+Project 2
+Project 2